hypo69/hypo/docs/gemini/consultant/ru/webdriver/js.md

 **Changes Made**

-- Added missing import `from src.utils.jjson import j_loads, j_loads_ns`.
+1. Imported necessary modules:
-- Replaced standard `json.load` with `j_loads` and `j_loads_ns`.
+   - Added `from src.utils.jjson import j_loads, j_loads_ns`.

-- Added comprehensive RST documentation for the class and all methods.
+2. Docstrings:
-- Improved error handling by using `logger.error` for more informative error logging.
+   - Rewrote docstrings for all functions, methods, and classes using reStructuredText (RST) format.
+Added `:param` and `:return` to specify parameter and return value types and descriptions.

 **Full Code (Improved)**